Miya Muqi

 Miya Muqi (母其弥雅 (Mǔqí Mǐyǎ); born 20 May 1987), professional name for Mu Qimiya, is a Chinese actress who has appeared in films such as Kung Fu Yoga (2017), Tomb Robber (2014) and The Monkey King 2 (2016).

 Biography

-Miya Muqi began modeling at the age of 14 years and is a professional Yoga instructor.
+Born in 1987 in Chuxiong Yi Autonomous Prefecture, Yunnan Province, to a Yi mother and Han Chinese father, Miya Muqi began modeling at the age of 14 years and is a professional Yoga instructor.
 She began her acting career in Tomb Robber, which starred Michael Tong.
 She was praised as "the most beautiful Asian Yoga Coach".
 Miya won the award for "Favorite Lady" at the Tencent automobile exhibition Auto Show 2010.

 In addition to being a Yoga and dance instructor she is also a teacher of taekwondo.
 Along with Jackie Chan and other cast members of Kung Fu Yoga, Miya appeared on The Kapil Sharma Show to promote the movie.

 Yoga promotion ambassador

 Miya Muqi, known as Goddess of Yoga in Yunnan Province, was granted the position of promotional brand ambassador of yoga for 2016 China (Kunming)–India Yoga Conference.